wesbos/beginner-javascript-notes/notes/Module 7 Logic and Flow Control.md

 - a reference to a function like buzzer
 - how often you'd like to run it

-To run `buzzer` every 100 miliseconds you would write the following 👇
+To run `buzzer` every 100 milliseconds you would write the following 👇

 ```js
 setInterval(buzzer, 100);